 (CDS) and interest rate swaps (IRS).
 Over 80% of CME Group's

-revenue are derived from the clearing and transaction fees assessed
+revenues are derived from the clearing and transaction fees

-on each contract and executed through the trading venues and
+assessed on each contract and executed through the trading venues

 CME Group has the most diverse product range as a result of